bsharathramesh/SE_Project1/README.md

 2. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.
 3. The UI typically looks as shown below and here you have a choice between URL, file or normal text input.
 ![Capture](https://user-images.githubusercontent.com/65666095/93840913-00e09680-fc60-11ea-8ef6-428e1ad5b46e.PNG)

+The UI for URL input is as shown below: